 A SWIFT NIGHT OUT is a continent-wide effort to raise awareness about and encourage interest in Chimney Swifts and Vaux's Swifts.
-The project was originally inspired by John Connors with the North Carolina Museum of Natural Sciences in Raleigh, North Carolina.
-In 2001 Paul and Georgean Kyle took John's suggestion and developed the program for the Driftwood Wildlife Association that has become a favorite late summer event for professional and amateur birdwatchers alike.Enter your report here!
+The project was originally inspired by John Connors (retired) formerly with the North Carolina Museum of Natural Sciences in Raleigh, North Carolina.
+In 2001 Paul and Georgean Kyle took John's suggestion and developed the program for the Driftwood Wildlife Association (now the Chimney Swift Conservation Association) that has become a favorite late summer event for biologists and amateur birdwatchers alike.Enter your report here!

 As summer draws to a close and the swifts have finished raising their young, these fascinating aerial acrobats begin to congregate in communal roosts prior to their migration in the fall.
 Some roosts may consist of an extended family group of a half a dozen birds or so, but the larger sites can host hundreds or even thousands of swifts!
 We encourage you to involve your local Audubon chapters, bird clubs, scout groups and neighbors in this exhilarating spectacle.